-The Away Debacle: Is Judgment the Answer?
+The Away Debacle: Is Judgment the Answer to Leadership Accountability?

 I have a 7-year-old son named Marco.
 As a parent, I’m surprised and disturbed by the binary model of the world that seems forced upon him at such an early age.
 Media creates a paradigm where there are only two kinds of people in the world: the good and the bad.